 (9) Mr. Georgi Akirov ("Mr. Akirov"), the son of the controlling shareholder in the Company, has been serving since 2007 as the Director of Hotel Operations of the Company in Israel and overseas.
-On January 18, 2017, a general meeting of the Company's shareholders approved the employment agreement and remuneration arrangements with Mr. Georgi Akirov until the end of 3 years from the approval date by the general meeting.
-On December 2, 2019 the general meeting of the Company's shareholders approved the employment agreement and remuneration arrangements with Mr. Georgi Akirov until June 30, 2021.
+On July 1, 2021, a general meeting of the Company's shareholders approved the employment agreement and remuneration arrangements with Mr. Georgi Akirov until the end of 3 years from the approval date by the general meeting.